Art and Design

 Intent

-At Bewley Primary School, we value Art and Design as an important part of the children’s entitlement to a broad and balanced curriculum.
+At Bewley we ensure high standards are achieved through the creative aspects of the curriculum.
 We believe that the teaching of Art and Design is important because it stimulates creativity, imagination and inventiveness.
 The purpose of Art education is to give our pupils the skills, concepts and knowledge necessary for them to express responses to ideas and experiences in a visual or tactile form.
 It fires their imagination and is a fundamental means of personal expression.

 “Art is not just a subject to learn, but an activity that you can practise with your hands, your eyes, your whole personality.”
 Quentin Blake, Children’s Laureate